Ordered Patch Theory

 Proposition T-13.P2 (Limiting Cases).
 For a codec K_\theta with self-model \hat{K}_\theta and standing model P_\theta(t), the information content of the experienced self is bounded between two limits:

 (a) Lower limit — pure presence. \hat{K}_\theta suspends active self-modelling.
 The self-model is not generating the narrative but the full codec is still loaded and present.
-The information content of the experienced self approaches:
+The complexity of the active self-referential process — measured as conditional complexity given the standing model — approaches zero:

 (b) Upper limit — full self-transparency. \hat{K}_\theta = K_\theta — the self-model fully contains the codec.
-By P-4, this is impossible for any finite system.
+By Conjecture P-4, read post-A2 as a capacity claim, this is unattainable for any finite-budget system: the self-consistent fixed point is \Delta^0_2-priced and lies outside \mathcal{C}_B (non-purchasable).
 Its information content is formally self-referential:

 K(\hat{K}_\theta) = K(K_\theta) = K(\hat{K}_\theta) = \cdots \tag{T-13.P2b}